-How to Update WordPress: A Step-By-Step Guide
+How to Update WordPress: Four Quick and Simple Ways

 This is where updating your WordPress site becomes crucial.
 Ignoring the update message on your WordPress dashboard can lead to compatibility issues, malfunctions, or even a total site breakdown.

 Fixing those problems is difficult, so it’s better to take preventive actions beforehand.